 5. Post before and after photos

-BONUS TIP: Use the new slideshow/carousel feature to display your Before and After photos, so your audience swipes through your photos for more engagement.
+BONUS: Use Instagram’s carousel feature to display your Before and After photos, so your audience swipes through your photos.
+Instagram will also show carousels to your followers more frequently than single image posts, which gives them more chances to engage.
 You could even include a quote or testimonial on one of the slides!

 6. Use relevant hashtags